 > Spend 2 Nights in a Kibbutz (Galilee) and explore every corner of this historical area

-> Boat a typical boat for an inspiring trip on the Sea of Galilee
+> Board a typical boat for an inspiring trip on the Sea of Galilee

-> All sites in New and Old Jerusalem are included
+> All important sites in New and Old Jerusalem are included

 > Travel to Bethlehem, the birthplace of Jesus